tangle-network/docs/.github/CONTRIBUTING.md

 ## Getting Help

-Join us in the [Webb Community](https://discord.gg/cv8EfJu3Tn) and post your question there.
+Join us in the [Tangle Network Community](https://discord.gg/cv8EfJu3Tn) and post your question there.